 A version of the above with sea-salt and pistachios via HuffingtonPost

-TIP: Yehuda Matzos also makes a Gluten-free matzah that works with this recipe!
+TIP: Gluten-free matzah also works with this recipe!

 Although it’s hard to improve on this Passover fan favorite, I knew there was a way to really push it.
 As a bonafide chocoholic, the first thing that came to mind, of course, was more chocolate.
 Thus, the Matzah Toffee Truffle was created.
 In the (albeit rare) event that you find yourself with extra matzah toffee crunch lying around, use it to make these rich, indulgent chocolate truffles.
 The truffles are fun to make and are the perfect way to end Passover on a high note.